nadhifikbarw/x-series/README.md

 # X-Series

-The motivations that started my X-series ( explore, experiment, explain, examples (?) ) came from place of vulnerabilities and practicality.
+Motivations that started my X-series ( explore, experiment, explain, examples (?) ) came from place of vulnerabilities and practicality.

+* A playground to experiment with various forms of writing to find styles that I like to communicate technical topics effectively.
-* A practice to be more comfortable learning in public, writing and putting stuff out there.
+* A practice to be more comfortable learning in public, writing and putting stuff out there. ["Work with the garage door up"](https://notes.andymatuschak.org/About_these_notes?stackedNotes=zCMhncA1iSE74MKKYQS5PBZ).
-* A playground to experiment with various forms of writing technical topics.
-* A mechanism to write loose references, to share with others or as my own future-self, without the full commitment of longform writings.
+* A mechanism to write loose references, to easily share topic I worked on with others or for my own future-self. ["Write notes for yourself by default, disregarding audience"](https://notes.andymatuschak.org/About_these_notes?stackedNotes=zXDPrYcxUSZbF5M8vM5Y1U9).
-* An outlet to connect the dots between few numbers of subject, in order to make it less obscure and more explicit.
-Some docs/config/tech can feel very obscure without the proper context/assumed understanding.
-It's for various reasons, mainly due to brevity concerns.
+* An outlet to build publicly available interconnected knowledge, no matter how simple or complex certain topic is, the abilities to utilize them in interconnected fashion are what makes it valuable.
+Accretion of knowledge typically is what define expertise, either through pealing layer of abstractions further or exposing yourself to various new scenario.
+* Human body tend to follow this pretty hard rule "Use it or lose it", I'm not going to pretend that I'm never going to succumb to shortcuts that might be presently available.
+After all there are billion dollars industries out there competing for everyone attention span, constantly pushing you to defer thinking, with very unfortunate externalities [that has been making Internet less and less welcoming space](https://www.youtube.com/watch?v=-opBifFfsMY).
-* An outlet for me to practice Feynman technique, I learn and retain information way better using it.
+* Convenient way to practice Feynman technique, I learn and retain information way better using it.

 ---